 Accepting the norm and following the lead of others is simple behavior as we then avoid thinking too hard.
 Going against the norm, breaking the rules of society, creates complications for a target behavior.
 Wearing pyjamas to a client meeting may require little effort, but I would have to pay with my social pride.

-As we most often learn from the behavior of others, highlighting socially deviant actions of others or simulating a socially deviant behavior, can make performing a social deviant behavior seem simpler.
+As we most often learn from the behavior of others, highlighting socially deviant actions of others or simulating a socially deviant behavior, can make performing a socially deviant behavior seem simpler.

 - Social Proof.
 Social Proof establishes the norms of which others follow.

 - Positive Mimicry.
 When learning new things, we tend to automatically imitate other people’s behaviors.
 Make it easier for users to engage in behavior, by first showing how other people are conducting similar behavior.